MagnetarRocket/t2wm/README.md

 # t2wm
-easy obtain mirror of an twm varient with transparency.
+Easy to obtain mirror of an twm varient with compositing suport.

+##edits:

+TWM-Tweaked.sh altered in name to t2wm-install.sh and one line altered.